Image used by permission of the Alan Mason Chesney Medical Archives of the Johns Hopkins Medical Institutions.

 The Bjoring Center hosts a regular series of nursing history forums, sponsors the annual Agnes Dillon Randolph Award and Lecture, awards a yearly historical research fellowship, and publishes a newsletter, Windows in Time.

 Located in the University of Virginia School of Nursing's McLeod Hall, the Bjoring Center is routinely open to visitors and researchers Monday through Friday.
-Please contact the Center as far in advance as possible to schedule a visit.
+Please contact the Center to schedule a visit.

 Windows in Time, a historical newsletter.
 Read more.